apiato/apiato/docs/_docs/A.getting-started/installation.md

 homestead up --provision
 ```

-*If you see `No input file specified` on the subdomains! try running this command `homestead halt && homestead up --provision`.*
+*If you see `No input file specified` on the sub-domains!
+try running this command `homestead halt && homestead up --provision`.*